James Whale

 At the height of his career as a director, Whale directed The Road Back (1937), a sequel to All Quiet on the Western Front.
 Studio interference, possibly spurred by political pressure from Nazi Germany, led to the film's being altered from Whale's vision, and it was a critical failure.
 A run of box-office disappointments followed and, while he would make one final short film in 1950, by 1941 his film directing career was effectively over.
 He continued to direct for the stage and also rediscovered his love for painting and travel.
 His investments made him wealthy and he lived a comfortable retirement until suffering strokes in 1956 that robbed him of his vigor and left him in pain.
-He committed suicide on 29 May 1957 by drowning himself in his swimming pool.
+He took his own life on 29 May 1957 by drowning himself in his swimming pool.

 Whale was openly gay throughout his career, something that was very rare in the 1920s and 1930s.
 As knowledge of his sexual orientation has become more widespread, some of his films, Bride of Frankenstein in particular, have been interpreted as having a gay subtext and it has been claimed that his refusal to remain in the closet led to the end of his career.
+Other commentators have contended that his retirement was provoked by a succession of poorly received projects with which Whale was growing personally dissatisfied (particularly deleterious to his career was The Road Back, which went through development hell at multiple stages, whereafter the buck was perceived to stop with Whale as principal director).